How to Make a Motor Personal Accident Insurance Claim

 After it has been received by your motor personal accident insurance company, a claim assessor will ensure the validity of the materials you submitted and assess your injury claims.

-The claim process takes 7-14 days upon submission of complete documents.
-You will not need to do anything during this period, unless there is any additional documentation requested by the claim assessor.
+On average, the claim process takes between seven to 14 days upon submission of all documents requested.
+You will not need to do anything during this period, unless there are any additional documentation required by the claim assessor.

 | See also: What is Motor Personal Accident Insurance? |